jonhavbra87/SP2/README.md

 ## Description

-Using the skills and knowledge gained from the first year, I have created an auction house website with full CRUD and testing.
+Using the skills and knowledge gained from the first year.
+The task was to created an auction house website that interact with an API so a user can buy and sell listings.
+I have also implemented unit testing.

 Here goes my history